 This protected cove nestled between Lawai Beach and Poipu Beach is perfect for very young children.

-This beach feels really remote.
-It’s two miles east of Poipu Beach and you’ll have to pass a security shack.
+This beach feels remote.
+It’s two miles east of Poipu Beach, and you’ll have to pass a security shack.
 (The beach usually closes by 6 p.m. in the winter and 7 p.m. in the summer).
-Mahaulepu is popular with visitors as well as locals, who come to wind surf, swim, snorkel, fish or just sunbathe.
+Mahaulepu is popular with visitors and locals, who come to windsurf, swim, snorkel, fish, or sunbathe.

-Shipwreck’s Beach is a long, lovely stretch of sand east of those five.
-Best suited for experienced surfers because of its short shore-break, is ideal to sunbathe and walk along … and you may want to extend your walk onto a spectacular shoreline trail that goes east for a couple miles.
+Shipwreck Beach is a long, lovely stretch of sand east of these other spots.
+Best suited for experienced surfers because of its short shore break, it is ideal to sunbathe and walk along … and you may want to extend your walk onto a spectacular shoreline trail that goes east for a couple of miles.

 As is the case with all the islands, we can help you focus on the areas and activities that will suit your preferences, and we’ll be able to suggest things that mainland-based agents have yet to discover.
 Pick one of our agents on our Website, or call 1-800-843-8771